 Places Where You Can Get a Mortgage in Germany

-Home mortgages can be obtained at traditional banks, savings banks, specialized real estate banks (Bausparkassen), or insurance companies.
+Home mortgages can be obtained at traditional banks, savings banks, specialized real estate banks (Bausparkassen), insurance companies, or home financing companies like Interhyp.
 In addition, you can finance some part of the home price through KfW*.

 *KfW is a German state-owned investment and development bank.

 As a property owner or buyer, you can receive such a subsidy at KfW if you are planning the following:

 - a reconstruction due to the age of the building

 Another option to get a mortgage in Germany would be with the help of intermediaries.
 They work with numerous banks and look for the best offer for you.